codeperfectplus/30DaysOfCode/README.md

 - Hard
 - Expert
 - Advanced.

 I suggest you pick a certain language and start with the warmup challenges to get used to the environment.

 ## Usage

-A good way to start learning python concept.
+A good way to start learning python and Javascript concept.

 ## Support